daanstolp/cookbook/Cookbook/Cookbook.Website/readme.md

 ﻿# Cookbook

 No more thinking about what to eat, and what ingredients to get!
-This cookbook helps you to create a cookbook and generate your shoppoing list for you!
+This cookbook helps you to create a cookbook and generate your shopping list for you!

+## Tools used
+- Visual Studio 2015
+- The Karma Test Adapter plug-in
+- The GitHub Extension for Visual Studio

+## Features

-## View a list of recipes
+### View a list of recipes

 The main page of the applications shows a list of recipes with their rating.
 It looks somewhat like this: